Exodia-World/exodia.world-web-client/README.md

+# Exodia.World

+A decentralized digital gaming marketplace and platform that enables game studios to sell their games directly to players all around the world without a middleman in a secure and transparent way.

+---

 # Exodia.World Web Client

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.
+A web client for Exodia.World's marketplace, digital wallet, crowdfunding, etc. This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

 ## Development server